loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

               d:      1
               }

-*   which is basically a POD that gives its 'kind' by specifying a name under the key `~isa`
+*   which is basically a plain old dictionary (POD) that gives its extension type as a name under the key `~isa`

 *   and contains a sub-POD `elements` that keeps the records.